awslabs/project-lakechain/docs/src/content/docs/flow-control/condition.md

 The `Condition` middleware allows developers to express complex conditional expressions within their document processing pipelines, that wouldn't be possible using [Filter Expressions](/project-lakechain/guides/api#filters).

-With conditional expressions you can either express your conditions using a closure expression in your CDK code and have it executed in the cloud at runtime, or you can provide a Lambda function that gets synchronously invoked to evaluate the condition.
+With conditional expressions you can either express your conditions using a [Funclet](/project-lakechain/guides/funclets) in your CDK code and have it executed in the cloud at runtime, or you can provide a Lambda function that gets synchronously invoked to evaluate the condition.

 ---

 ### ❓ Using Conditions

 To use this middleware, you import it in your CDK stack and instantiate it as part of a pipeline.
-You can define a conditional expression in TypeScript that will get serialized by Lakechain and evaluated at runtime.
+You can define a funclet in TypeScript that will get serialized by Lakechain and evaluated at runtime.

 > 💁 In this example, we create a simple condition that verifies whether the `version` field in JSON documents is equal to `1.0.0`.